 Rest: If a specific sport or activity caused your sprain, take a break from it for a while to help your finger heal.

 Ice: Within the first 24 hours of your injury, you should apply ice to the area for 15 minutes at a time.
 If your symptoms last longer than that, you can do this for several days after the injury, too.
 This will ease any swelling or inflammation in your joint, and help ease the pain.
 Don’t put the ice directly on your skin.
 Instead, put it in a plastic bag or a cloth.

 Compression: Your doctor may recommend that you wear an elastic compression bandage around your finger to provide support and prevent swelling.

 Elevation: During the first 24 hours after your injury, try to keep your injured hand elevated to reduce swelling.

-If your injury is severe, meaning your ligament is completely torn or a piece of your bone has broken off, you may need surgery.
+- Surgery, if your injury is severe, meaning your ligament is completely torn or a piece of your bone has broken off.